Woman clings to hood of car after thief snatches her French Bulldog in downtown LA

 "I was like, 'I'm not letting this car go,' so I just held onto the windshield wipers," Zacharias recalled.
 "Before I knew it we were driving down the block and picking up speed and I was freaking out for my life suddenly."

-She was able to hold on for about a block until she fell off at 9th Street and Grand Avenue.
+She was able to hold on for about a block until the driver swerved and she fell off at 9th Street and Grand Avenue.
 She said that she got some bruises and cuts but was not seriously injured.

 "Whatever I'm doing, I'm just sad that like I'm not doing with Onyx, or that he's missing out," she said.
 "You know, I'm grocery shopping and thinking like I'm not buying anything for him, and I mean the time has gone so quickly.
 I feel like this just happened.
 And yet it's already 10 days."